TBD54566975/did-dht/spec/spec.md

 Types can be found and registered in the [DID DHT Registry](registry/index.html#indexed-types).

 ::: note
-Identifying entities through type-based indexing is a preliminary and relatively unreliable practice.
+Identifying entities through type-based indexing is a relatively unreliable practice.
 It serves as an initial step in recognizing the identity linked to a [[ref:DID]].
-To validate identity claims more robustly, it is essential to delve deeper, employing tools like verifiable credentials and examining related data.
+To validate identity assertions more robustly, it is essential to delve deeper, employing tools like verifiable credentials and the examination of related data.
 :::

 ## Interoperability With Other DID Methods